limh0228/schemes_and_machinations/_posts/2025-12-15-protest-novel.md

 <br>

 The leftist urge (of which I am also guilty) to immediately turn against any body suspected of moral infraction is the same sentimental panic of which Baldwin accuses Harriet Beacher Stowe, and though we feel that we are protected in the aegis of "moral high ground", the ledge of that ground is inevitably unstable as sandstone, and self-consuming.
 Not in the way of the Ouroboros, but in the way of a fire whose life is always, always finite.
-As Baldwin observes, it is the exact same witch-panic driven by some belief in a compelte system of rights, wrongs, punishment, rewards, and singular, pure "truths" that invented the Christian God in the first place.
+As Baldwin observes, it is the exact same witch-panic driven by some belief in a complete system of rights, wrongs, punishment, rewards, and singular, pure "truths" that invented the Christian God in the first place.
 These kinds of leftists are usually atheists or agnostics, and I wonder if that is why they keep inventing religion.
 They don't notice how close they are getting to holy war.
 The total irony escapes them.

 <br>